-Methods
+3. Methods

-Study Context
+3.1 Study Context

 El Salvador is located in Central America and its official language is Spanish.
 Approximately 34% of its population is below the national poverty line and 43% is illiterate.
 The country has the highest rate of gender-motivated killing in the world but the impunity of femicide crimes is an astounding 77% (UN Women, 2013).
-Sonsonate, among the areas of top violence rates in El Salvador, was chosen for the BREAKAWAY youth camps due to the existing infrastructure and partnerships between local sponsors the UNDP, the University of Sonsonate, and the Network Municipality of Sonsonate.
+Sonsonate, among the areas of top violence rates in El Salvador, was chosen for the BREAKAWAY youth camps due to the existing infrastructure and partnerships between local sponsors the UNDP, the University of Sonsonate, and the Network Municipalities of Sonsonate.
 All project materials were translated from English to Spanish for data collection and back translated for data analyses.
 The Champlain team worked with local staff to coordinate the recruitment of youth participants and ensure all the materials and procedures were culturally appropriate.
 Following a two-day training of local facilitators, the BREAKAWAY youth camps took place on November 21, 22, 26, 27, and 28, 2013, one camp in the morning session and the other in the afternoon.
-Each day at the camps was structured with a brief introduction, a game play session in the university computer labs, and subsequent group activities and facilitated discussions.
+Each day at the camps was structured with a brief introduction, a gameplay session in the university computer labs, and subsequent group activities along with facilitated discussions.

-Research Design
+3.2 Research Design

 Given the constraints of time, funding, and human resources, a pre-post evaluation plan was deemed impossible.
 All of the assessment efforts had to be focused while the BREAKAWAY team was on site in El Salvador.
-Therefore, this evaluation combined event-based time diary method with participatory sketching, gamification strategies, and a complementary post-hoc analysis of Facebook Insights.
+An experimental design was attempted but no sufficient data were able to be collected for the control group.
+Despite these complex challenges, our final evaluation combines the rich information gathered through event-based time diary, with participatory sketching, gamification strategies, and a complementary post-hoc analysis of Facebook Insights.